koddr/goodshare.js/README.md

 ### Detect share success

-> Simply calls the handler when the hooking window is closed.
-Look more at [Issue #57](https://github.com/koddr/goodshare.js/issues/57)
+Calls the handler, when the hooking window is closed.

 ```js
 window._goodshare.setShareCallback(function() {